JohnTailor/Reflective-Net-Learning-from-Explanations/README.md

 # Reflective-Net-Learning-from-Explanations
-Code for Paper: Reflective-Net: Learning from Explanations
+Refactored, simplified Code for Paper: Reflective-Net: Learning from Explanations

-The code shows significant gains for reflective-net.
+The code shows significant gains for Reflective-net.
 It uses Python and Pytorch.

 Run learnFExp.py and wait until a few runs are performed.